stnn00/library-management-system/README.md

    - Add a new book: Choose option `1` and enter the book's title, author, and ISBN.
    - View entire library catalog: Choose option `2` to display all books.
    - Find a book: Choose option `3` and enter a title or author to search.
-   - Exit the program: Choose option `4` to close the application.
+   - Exit the program: Choose option `4` to close the application.</br>
 *Tip: Any added books will only be temporarily stored for the current session.*